erikpukinskis/onnemi-4211/README.md

 That's **ONNEMI-4211**.

-### O: One Language
+### O — One Language

-- No CSS, HTML, macros, build flags, etc. Construct ALL assets and build artifacts imperatively in the same language your are coding in.
+- No CSS, HTML, macros, build flags, etc. Construct ALL assets and build artifacts imperatively in the same language you are coding in.

+### N — No Config

+- Switches, addresses, hashes, application structure, all must be written in function calls, not keys in a config file.

 - If you are using a Makefile or a Webpack config, it better be because the rest of your app better be written in Make or is wholly contained in your webpack.config.js.

-### N: No Config

-- Switches, addresses, hashes, application structure, all must be written in function calls, not keys in a config file.

-### N: No Build
+### N — No Build

 - Can be started by compiling or running one file

-###  E: Everything Is Module
+###  E — Everything Is Module

 - No dependencies implicit in filesystem, environment switches, build descriptors, etc. All libraries must be communicate with other libraries through formal interfaces in the language you are coding in

-### M: Modules Are 150 Lines
+### M — Modules Are 150 Lines

 - They’ll grow to 600 but they want to be 150

-### I: Imperative Is Best
+### I — Imperative Is Best

 - Pass data to procedures.
 Don't enter namespaces.
 Don't pass flags.